barumau/pandunia/english/darse.md

 ### Answers to the Exercises

-1. mi di shefe festa an vile.
+1. mi su shefe festa an vile.
 2. mi tena du vaf an pase.
 3. tu yam supe an zai.
 4. ya safa kamar an chen den.
 5. mau yam kafe an pos den.
-6. tu di mama festa an chen noche.
+6. tu su mama festa an chen noche.